Yezun-hikari/AniWorld-Downloader/README.md

 ## Usage

-AniWorld Downloader offers three versatile usage modes:
+AniWorld Downloader offers four versatile usage modes:

 1. **Interactive Menu**: Launch the tool and navigate through an intuitive menu to select and manage downloads or streams.
+2. **Web Interface**: Modern web UI for easy searching, downloading, and queue management with real-time progress tracking.
-2. **Command-Line Arguments**: Execute specific tasks directly by providing arguments, such as downloading a particular episode or setting preferences.
+3. **Command-Line Arguments**: Execute specific tasks directly by providing arguments, such as downloading a particular episode or setting preferences.
-3. **Python Library**: Integrate AniWorld Downloader into your Python projects to programmatically manage anime, series, or movie downloads.
+4. **Python Library**: Integrate AniWorld Downloader into your Python projects to programmatically manage anime, series, or movie downloads.

 Choose the method that best suits your workflow and enjoy a seamless experience!